 What could be better than that?
-Ahead, Anne Maza, CEO of Olivia Garden Hair Accessories, weighs in on the three best haircuts for thick hair, along with inspo for each one as well as a few more of our favorite looks and products for pulling them off.
+Ahead, Anne Maza, CEO of Olivia Garden Hair Accessories, weighs in on the three best haircuts for thick hair, along with inspo for each one, as well as a few more of our favorite looks and products for pulling them off.

 “If you have medium to long curly hair, a long-layered haircut is a great way to create shape to the hair and add a vibrant bounce to the curl,” says Maza.

 “For thick straight or thick wavy hair, shoulder-length is flattering.
 Also add some light layers to provide texture, movement, and a smooth, blended finish to your look.”

 A two-in-one tool for achieving a bouncy blowout.